Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Recovery time objective (RTO) identifies the max amount of time it takes to restore a system

 Mean time between failures (MTBF) identifies the average time between failures

+A hot site includes everything needed to be operational within 60 minutes and is the most effective recovery solution but it is also the most expensive.

+A cold site has power and connectivity requirements and little else and is the least expensive to maintain.

+Warm sites are a compromise between hot sites and cold sites

+DRP is disaster recovery plan